 Where to buy insurance

-A mortgage adviser can help you work out your insurance needs when you apply for a mortgage.
+A mortgage broker can help you work out your insurance needs when you apply for a mortgage.

 The only insurance that mortgage lenders require you to have is buildings insurance, so it’s up to you whether you take out any additional insurance policies.
 However, it’s worth considering all the options, so you can feel confident at every step of your journey and have peace of mind knowing that you, your loved ones and your home will always be protected.